ChristinaLanaski/JupyterHub/README.md

 <h4>Customizing the UI<h4>

-Just like everything else, there are a LOT of different ways to customize your UI.
+<h6 style="font-weight: normal">Just like everything else, there are a LOT of different ways to customize your UI.
 Jupyter works with Docker Images to pull specific images for different use cases.
 You can view this repository [here](https://github.com/jupyter/docker-stacks/) and [which images to use](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html).
 The jupyter/datascience-notebook image is used in this example which comes with Python, R, Julia, a terminal, Markdown, and more.
 Enter the following into your config.yaml file and run the helm-upgrade command:

  >Note: The comments do not NEED to be in the config, but good to have them for later reference

 This is will take a couple of minutes to update, but once it does, browse to your JupyterHub and you will see a new UI once you login:

-With all these configurations, this is what the final config.yaml file looks like:
+With all these configurations, this is what the final config.yaml file looks like:<h1>